 Choosing a university to study abroad isn’t easy at all.
-There are over 150 schools to select from and they all offer different experiences, different subjects and different courses.
+There are over 150 schools to select from and they all offer different experiences, different subjects, and different courses.
 Making a choice between them, with only a vague idea is a real challenge.

 Get your priorities straight

-- A top ranked course – let’s say something at Yale or Harvard – Although might be well regarded, it might not be as flexible as a degree elsewhere.
+- A top-ranked course – let’s say something at Yale or Harvard – Although might be well regarded, it might not be as flexible as a degree elsewhere.
 You might not have the chance to take modules outside of your particular subject area.
 Do you want prestige or flexibility?

 - What about work placements?
 Some courses offer students a full year in an industry of their choice, the sort of thing that kick-starts a career.
 Others might give you the chance to study abroad.
 It’s worth thinking about the kind of degree you want and the opportunities you want to get from it.

 - Or optional modules?
 Some courses will let you take modules from other subjects.
-A degree in English, for example, might let you branch out into other areas of the humanities with modules in History, Philosophy or Creative Writing.
+A degree in English, for example, might let you branch out into other areas of the humanities with modules in History, Philosophy, or Creative Writing.
 Others might not.

 - Scholarships? scholarship Studying abroad can be expensive without scholarships to support you.
 So it very important to evaluate the offers the university and other places.
-Some state and countries offer amazing scholarships, for example the Turkish government has scholarships for international students called Türkiye Bursları that wishes to study in a Turkish university.
+Some state and countries offer amazing scholarships, for example, the Turkish government has scholarships for international students called Türkiye Bursları that wishes to study in a Turkish university.

 - Student Loan?
 Any student interested in studying abroad can apply for study abroad loans that are geared specifically to this type of travel.
-Other options include private or federal student loans, each of which can be used to pay tuition, room and board, and travel expenses.
+Other options include private or federal student loans, each of which can be used to pay tuition, room, and board, and travel expenses.

 It’s all about making sure you know what you want from your course, about deciding what’s right for you.

 There’ll be other factors that influence your decision, though.
 If you want to study something unique, let’s say Veterinary Science, your options are limited.
-There are only a handful of places you can go in the country.
+There are only a handful of places you can go to the country.
 Study something more fundamental like Maths or Chemistry, and you’ll have more freedom when choosing a university like Sabanci.

 93% of students see their degree through to the end.
 To make sure you’re one of them, there are a few things you can do: